Pedagogical models and approaches

 Simulation pedagogics

-Simulations refer to various learning situations that simulate actual working life situations.
-They can be related to developing further in one’s profession or achieving the basic competence level.
-The simulation can be done using simulators, simulation programmes or some other methods to simulate a real situation or phenomena.
-The aviation and security fields have been using simulations for a long time.
-In recent years, the use of simulations in teaching and learning has been on the rise, especially in the healthcare field.
-Simulation situations and their implementation models vary from field to field and depend on the available facilities and resources.
-Simulation situations designed for teaching can be utilised for practising social skills, for example.
-Built simulations, on the other hand, are meant for online environments and may include gamified elements.
-In addition to these, various patient simulations support simulation learning and teaching.
-The concept of a simulation varies depending on the field of education.
+Simulations refer to various learning situations that replicate real working-life scenarios.
+They may focus on developing professional expertise or achieving a basic level of competence.
+A simulation can be carried out using simulators, simulation software or other methods that recreate real situations or phenomena.
+The aviation and security sectors have long utilised simulations.
+In recent years, the use of simulations in teaching and learning has increased significantly, particularly in the healthcare sector.
+Simulation scenarios and their implementation models vary across fields and depend on the available facilities and resources.
+Simulation scenarios designed for teaching allow students to practice, for example, their communication and social skills, whereas constructed simulations are intended for online environments and may include game-like elements.
+In addition, various patient simulations support learning and teaching through experiential practice.
+The concept of a simulation differs depending on the field of education.

 Harvard Graduate School of Education. (n.d.)
 Simulations.